We-Hiba/Phyton-learning-journey/README.md

 This is a link to learn about comments in Python and how to use them to structure and describe our code. -> [Day 1 Comments in Python](day1_comments_in_python) 🎉

+This is the ned of Day one YEY !!!
+To be honest it was not that hard , it was fun and simple , the only thing i will tell myself to remember is that Python read the code line by line from up to down .
+Never forget that .
+Good job and stay motivated until Day 2 .